Push–pull output: Digital circuits

 Circuit of TTL NAND gate has a 'totem pole output' stage (right) consisting of two NPN transistors in push pull.
 When at least one of the inputs is low, transistor V_{1} is turned on, V_{2} is turned off, V_{3} is turned on and V_{4} off, pulling output voltage high.
 When both inputs are high, V_{2} is on, V_{3} is off and V_{4} is turned on, pulling output low.

-A digital use of a push–pull configuration is the output of TTL and related families.
-The upper transistor is functioning as an active pull-up, in linear mode, while the lower transistor works digitally.
-For this reason they are not capable of sourcing as much current as they can sink (typically 20 times less).
-Because of the way these circuits are drawn schematically, with two transistors stacked vertically, normally with a level shifting diode in between, they are called "totem pole" outputs.
+In digital logic families such as TTL, the output stage often uses a push–pull configuration known as a totem-pole output.
+The upper transistor provides active pull-up drive.
+The lower transistor provides active pull-down drive.
+This gives low output impedance in both logic states and faster switching than passive pull-up designs.
+Because the two transistors are drawn stacked vertically in schematics, the arrangement is called a “totem-pole” output.

-A disadvantage of simple push–pull outputs is that two or more of them cannot be connected together, because if one tried to pull while another tried to push, the transistors could be damaged.
-To avoid this restriction, some push–pull outputs have a third state in which both transistors are switched off.
-In this state, the output is said to be floating (or, to use a proprietary term, tri-stated).
+A limitation of simple push–pull outputs is that they cannot be directly connected together.
+If one output drives high while another drives low, large currents can flow and the resulting logic level is undefined.
+To permit connection to a shared bus, some logic devices provide a third state in which both output transistors are turned off.
+In this condition the output presents a high impedance and is described as three-state (or tri-state).

-An alternative to push–pull output is a single switch that disconnects or connects the load to ground (called an open collector or open drain output), or a single switch that disconnects or connects the load to the power supply (called an open-emitter or open-source output).
+An alternative to push–pull output is a single switch that disconnects or connects the load to ground (called an open collector or open drain output), or a single switch that disconnects or connects the load to the power supply (called an open-emitter or open-source output), usually with a pull-up resistor or pull-down resistor passively pulling the signal the opposite way.